 AT&T is a telecommunications giant, providing a wide range of services, including wireless, broadband, and television.
-The company currently operates in three business units:
+The company previously operated three business units:

 The company made a huge move on May 17th, 2021 when it announced an agreement to combine WarnerMedia with Discovery, Inc. (DISCA) to create a new global entertainment company.

 The transaction officially closed on April 8th, 2022.
 The new company is called Warner Bros.
 Discovery, Inc., which now trades on the Nasdaq under the new ticker symbol WBD.

 Related: Communication Services Stocks List | The 5 Best Now